 We just sat down outside and waited for the younger ones to do their thing.

-All around the market are little places to eat or buy some snack to take away.
+All around the Pattaya Floating Market are little places to eat or buy some snack to take away.

 We stopped at one little place and ordered some Thai food.